 The making of the certified copies and the witnessing of the Statutory Declaration takes about 30 minutes.
-While it is not necessary to make an appointment, you may do so if you wish.
+An appointment is required prior to attending the High Commission (Wellington) or Consulate-General (Auckland).
 We do not act as an agent for CASA and you are responsible for forwarding your application to CASA in Australia.

 The documents which you are required to present to CASA are listed on the CASA website. and may vary depending on your licence and endorsements.
 We are able to make certified copies of documents so you do not need to send the originals to CASA in Australia.

 Please decide which documents you wish to have copied before coming to the High Commission or Consulate-General.
 You are responsible for identifying which documents you wish to have copied, and we cannot advise on what supporting documentation you need to provide to CASA.

 Do not bring pre-prepared photocopies.
 The copies must be made by the High Commission or Consulate-General staff.
 View the current prices, which are charged per certified document.

 Please visit this website for information on Designated Aviation Medical Examiners in New Zealand.

 In New Zealand, the Statutory Declaration may be witnessed in person by a Consular or Diplomatic Officer at the Australian High Commission or Consulate-General.
 New Zealand JP\'s and Solicitors etc are NOT able to witness this Australian Statutory Declaration.
 For instructions on how to complete the Statutory Declaration, please see: www.casa.gov.au.